jsadusk/emacs-dlsra/README.md

-# emacs-dlsra
+# tramp-libssh
-Emacs direct libssh remote access
+VERY early stage implementation of an ssh handler for emacs-tramp, using rust dynamic modules and libssh